 - Representation of a major mortgage servicer in defending numerous putative nationwide class actions challenging lender-placed insurance practices

 - Defense of a major loan servicer in class actions regarding the collection of default servicing fees from debtors in Chapter 13 bankruptcies

 - Successful defense of RESPA claims brought against affiliated business arrangements involving appraisal management and credit reporting companies

 - Defense of two national lenders in putative class actions challenging captive mortgage reinsurance arrangements

-Mr. Permut is a member of the American Bar Association’s Consumer Financial Services Committee and serves as a Co-chair of the Committee’s Housing Finance Subcommittee.
+Mr. Permut is a member of the American Bar Association’s Consumer Financial Services Committee and formerly served as a Co-chair of the Committee’s Housing Finance Subcommittee.
 Mr. Permut is a member of the Governing Committee of the Conference on Consumer Finance Law.